sirReeall/mysql/README.md

 Currently this will only install mysql 5.7 using yum.

-This also adjust the password policy to LOW.
+MySQL Password Validate Plugin is installed by default.
+This is done using my.cnf file.

+The validate_password_policy is set to LOW.
+This is also done using my.cnf file.

 Requirements
 ------------